viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Next, wire your capacitive soil moisture sensor to your Pi and ADC.

-Refer to the following pinout diagram for your capacitive soil moisture sensor:
+Refer to the following pinout diagram for the blue module part of your capacitive soil moisture sensor:

 ![Pinout diagram for the capacitive soil moisture sensor.](../../img/plant-watering-pi/moisture-sensor-pinout.png)

+Start by connecting the female jumper wires at the end of the sensor prongs to the blue module where the diagram is labeled "connect with probe."

-Wire the pins as follows:
+Then, wire the rest of the pins on the module to the Pi and ADC as follows:

 | Pi | ADC |
 |--|--|